nella17/NYCU-compiler-f23/docs/hw1.md

 The integral part is a decimal integer (see [Integer Constants](#integer-constants)) while the fractional part is a sequence of one or more digits without any redundant `0`.
 Here are some examples:

-- `009.1` is a valid input according to the lexical definition.
-It is recognized as two separate tokens:
+- `009.1` is a valid input according to the lexical definition, but it is recognized as two separate tokens:
 	- An octal integer: `00`
 	- A floating-point: `9.1`
 - `0.0` is a valid floating-point since there are no redundant `0`s in both side of the dot (`.`) symbol.